hpgrahsl/kryptonite-for-kafka/docs/key-management.md

     **Full secret name: `k4k/(tink_plain | tink_encrypted)/<key_identifier>`**

 === "Azure Key Vault"
     **The secret name is the keyset identifier as is.** No prefix is assumed.
-Azure supports separate vault instances to properly isolate plain vs. encrypted keysets.
+Azure supports separate vault instances to properly isolate plain from encrypted keysets.
+Do not mix and match plain and encrypted keysets in the same key vault!

     **Full secret name: `<key_identifier>`**